openebs/openebs/documentation/source/install/install_usecases.rst

 - Launches a Jupyter Server, with the specified notebook file from github (kubectl get deployments)
 - Creates an OpenEBS Volume and mounts to the Jupyter Server Pod (/mnt/data) (kubectl get pvc) (kubectl get pv) (kubectl get pods)
-- Exposes the Jupyter Server to external world via the http://<NodeIP>:32424 (NodeIP is any of the minion nodes external IP) (kubectl get pods)
+- Exposes the Jupyter Server to external world via the http://<NodeIP>:32424 (NodeIP is any of the nodes external IP) (kubectl get pods)

 Verify that the OpenEBS storage pods, that is, the jiva controller and jiva replicas are created and the jupyter pod is running succesfully using the following commands.